Preamble

 Section 1: Congress

-All legislative Powers herein granted shall be vested in a Congress of the United States, which shall consist of a Senate and House of Representatives.
+All legislative Powers herein granted shall be vested in a Congress of the United States, which shall consist of a Senate and House of Representatives, and such legislative Power shall be limited and constrained in legal institutions in the expressed Law of this Constitution.

 Section 2: The House of Representatives